intel/opencl-intercept-layer/docs/controls.md

 ##### `AppendBuildOptions` (string)

-If set, the Intercept Layer for OpenCL Applications will add these build options to the end of any application provided or injected build options for each call to clBuildProgram().
+If set, the Intercept Layer for OpenCL Applications will add these build options to the end of any application provided or injected build options for each call to clCompileProgram or clBuildProgram().

+##### `AppendLinkOptions` (string)

+If set, the Intercept Layer for OpenCL Applications will add these build options to the end of any application provided or injected build options for each call to clLinkProgram().

 ##### `DumpProgramBuildLogs` (bool)